fehmicansaglam/fehmicansaglam.github.com/_posts/2026-08-19-coding-agents-and-the-joy-of-missing-out.md

 If you can be early, then there is no technical blocker.
 It has always been like this.
 It has always been about execution.
 If it were not, then all engineers would have been rich and FIREd already.

 Could we be looking at coding agents from a narrow, purely technical perspective?
 Perhaps relying on tribal knowledge is simply the way some companies operate.
 Perhaps we are underestimating the importance of actual execution and valuing code more than it deserves.
-Just as coding wasn't the problem at Koding (pun intended), maybe we will never be able to eliminate writing code as Fatih mentioned, and that may not be a problem at all.
+Just as coding wasn't the problem at Koding (pun intended), maybe we will never be able to eliminate writing code entirely, despite what Fatih observed, and that may not be a problem at all.
 Because coding might not have been the problem in the first place.

 Could this be the reason why we don't yet see AI's contribution to aggregate productivity numbers, as Chicago Fed President Austan Goolsbee explained?[^4]